Published March 9th 2012 by Crescent Moon Press

 I received a free copy of this book on the Bewitching Book Tour for an honest review.

 At the exact moment I flicked to the white page on my Kindle signifying the end of this story, I knew there would be trouble.
 YES, TROUBLE!
-My husband, unfortunately, was the recipient of my bibliophilism wrath!
+My friend, unfortunately, was the recipient of my bibliophilism wrath!
 I tend to get very dramatic when a book gets me this excited; and I wanted to break everything breakable when I reached the end of this journey.
 I did not expect to neglect my duties in favor of sneaking peeks at this book; and yet I did EVERY chance I got.

 This book had: